 Our graduates have gone on to become internationally acclaimed actors, film and stage directors, novelists, poets, sound designers and engineers.
 Our entertainment courses also act as the perfect springboard if you’re interested in pursuing a career as a producer, cinematographer, audio or visual artist, publisher, playwright or screenwriter.

-You’ll have access to creative experts – our lecturers include award-winning writer Dr Sunny Singh, Suzanne Cohen, who won Into Film’s Educator of the Year Award in 2018, director, writer and actor Rishi Trikha, who was a recent judge for Amnesty International’s Edinburgh Fringe Human Rights award, Dr Jacek Ludwig Scarso, whose multimedia projects have been presented worldwide, and acclaimed composer and media artist Dr Elaine Thomazi-Freitas.
+You’ll have access to creative experts – our lecturers include award-winning writer Dr Sunny Singh, Suzanne Cohen, winner of Into Film’s Educator of the Year Award, director, writer and actor Rishi Trikha, who's been a judge for Amnesty International’s Edinburgh Fringe Human Rights Award, Dr Jacek Ludwig Scarso, whose multimedia projects have been presented worldwide, and acclaimed composer and media artist Dr Elaine Thomazi-Freitas.